Fire OS: MediaTek exploits (2019)

 In early 2019, security exploits for six Fire Tablet models and one Fire TV model were discovered that could allow temporary root access, permanent root access, and bootloader unlocking (Note: These exploits usually depend on certain factors such as: Fire OS version, bootloader/fastboot/recovery version, date the device was released (eg. in the case of hardware exploits because the exploit may be fixed with a new revision), etc.) due to security vulnerabilities in multiple MediaTek chipsets.

 Fire OS 7

 Based on Android 9 "Pie", it was released in 2019 for all 8th-11th generation Fire tablets.

 Fire OS 8

 FireOS 8 is the latest release of FireOS for 12th-13th generation Fire tablets, based on Android 11, information about the release became available via Amazon developer documentation around May 2022.

-FireOS 8 incorporates changes from Android 10 and Android 11, such as TLS 1.3 support enabled by default, High Efficiency Image File Format (HEIF) support, Dark mode, One-time permissions, Sharing improvements, Device auto backups (user needs to opt-in to device backups), etc.

-Although it is noted in the Amazon developer documentation that some Android 11 features such as File Based Encryption (FBE) are not supported yet.
+FireOS 8 incorporates changes from Android 10 and Android 11.
+Changes include, but are not limited to;TLS 1.3 support enabled by default, High Efficiency Image File Format (HEIF) support, Dark mode, One-time permissions, Sharing improvements, and Device auto backups (user needs to opt-in to device backups).
+However, it is noted in the Amazon developer documentation that some Android 11 features such as File Based Encryption (FBE) are not supported yet.

 Fire OS will continue to be supported on existing Amazon Fire TV devices and will continue to be used on newer devices.

+Fire OS 14

+FireOS 14 is based on Android 14.
+Development information was made available on Amazon developer documentation in 2025.